 - Power lines carry high-voltage electricity and should never be touched.
 Keep a safe distance from power lines when working or playing outside, and never touch a power line or a downed power line.

-Guarding electrical equipment is essential for protecting employees, equipment, and property from electrical hazards.
-Electrical equipment can be dangerous and can cause electric shock, burns, fires, explosions, and other serious accidents if not properly guarded.
+Guarding electrical equipment protects employees, equipment, and property from electrical hazards.
+Electrical equipment can be dangerous and cause electric shock, burns, fires, explosions, and other serious accidents if not properly guarded.
 Electrical safety standards, such as those set by OSHA, NFPA, IEEE, IEC, and ANSI, provide guidelines and requirements for the safe installation, operation, and maintenance of electrical equipment and systems.

 Compliance with these standards is crucial for minimizing risks, ensuring regulatory compliance, and protecting employees and property from electrical hazards.
 Proper guarding of electrical equipment should be a priority for all organizations that use electrical equipment.
-By implementing appropriate guarding measures, organizations can create a safer workplace, improve productivity, and reduce the risk of accidents and associated costs.
+Organizations can create a safer workplace, improve productivity, and reduce the risk of accidents and associated costs by implementing appropriate guarding measures.